planetarian/spindash-controller/docs/Registers.md

 | `10`  | ±5.9 dB    |
 | `11`  | ±11.8 dB   |

-* `PMS` actually stands for "phase modulation sensivity" (since the YM2612 actually does phase modulation instead of frequency modulation).
+* `PMS` actually stands for "phase modulation sensitivity" (since the YM2612 actually does phase modulation instead of frequency modulation).
 The outcome is more or less the same, aside from rounding errors.

 # `$21`, `$2C` [Global] Test registers